mininmobile/zvava.org/notes/quotes.md

 - corbis (ice boy)

 "all good things come to an end, that's the way it's always been<br>
-it might seem that fair to you but it's the start of something new"<br>
+it might not seem that fair to you but it's the start of something new"<br>
 - tree (sacred elements)

 "fame in a world like this is worthless"<br>